concord-consortium/lab/readme.md

 ### Testing

-Lab's test framework uses [Vows](http://vowsjs.org), which depends on [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/).
+Lab's test framework uses [Vows](http://vowsjs.org) and [jsdom](https://github.com/tmpvar/jsdom) which depend on [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/).

 Running the tests:

-    make test
+    $ make test

-If you have everything setup correctly you should see something like this:

-    · ··
+    ································· · · ·· · · ·
-    ✓ OK » 3 honored (0.001s)
+    ✓ OK » 40 honored (0.001s)

 ### Repository structure

+#### vendor/: External JavaScript Frameworks

+External JavaScript prerequisites for running lab are located in the vendor/ directory.
+These are copied into the examples/ directory when either running `make` or `bin/guard start`.

+- d3
+- modernizr.js
+- science
+- colorbrewer
+- jquery
+- jquery-ui
+- sizzle

+#### lib/: Generated Lab Modules

+The `lib/` directory contains the lab modules generated from JavaScript source code in the `src/` directory.

+Here are the standard lab modules:

+- lab.arrays.js
+- lab.benchmark.js
+- lab.grapher.js
+- lab.graphx.js
+- lab.layout.js
+- lab.molecules.js

+And one additional file which combines them all:

+- lab.js

+In addition there are minimized versions of all of these files.

+When working on the source code please keep commits of these generated JavaScript files separate from commits to the `src/` directory to make is easier to see and understand the changes that make up the source code narrative.

+#### src/: Source Code

+The `src/` directory includes both JavaScript source code for the Lab modules as well as the `src/examples/` directory containing the additional resources for generating the html, css, and image resources for `examples/`.

+- `src/examples`
-- `src/examples`: haml, sass files are processed into html and css files saved in the `examples/` directory, javascript files are copied.
+  haml, sass files are processed into html and css files saved in the `examples/` directory, javascript files located here are just copied.

-- `src/grapher`: javascript code compiled into the grapher.js module
-- `test/`: tests that run in [nodejs](http://nodejs.org/) using [Vows](http://vowsjs.org)
+The following directories contain the source code for the main Lab modules:

+- `src/arrays/`
+- `src/benchmark/`
+- `src/graphx/`
+- `src/layout/`
+- `src/molecules/`

+In addition the following module is in process of being combined with the newer graphing code in `graphx/`.

+- `src/grapher/`

+Lastly there are the following JavaScript framgments that are used in the build process:

+- `src/start.js`
+- `src/lab-module.js`
-- `lib/`: unmanaged dependencies
+- `src/end.js`

 After running `bundle install --binstubs` the `bin/` directory will be created.